BenShutt/WesthillSolutionsTask/README.md

 - Tested my changes
 - Wrote this `README` and other codebase documentation

-I am finishing now by answering your final questions on the task criteria.
+Due to the time limit, I have to stop here and am finishing now by answering your final questions on the task criteria.

-Due to the time limit, I can not complete any more features in the time.
-If other candidates have done more in the 4h I would be interested to know if they actually stuck to the 4h.
-I took a little longer due to the amount I have written here.
+Actually, I probably went a little over time due to the extend of the documentation I have written.

 ## Answers To Your Questions

 > How could you give feedback to the user on whether the document is too far away or too close?
 (Hint, we didn't use text rectangles for this, but you could.)

-A little toast saying something like "please move closer" is quite clear, but it doesn't need to stop there.
+A little toast saying something like "please move closer" is quite clear, but it doesn't have to stop there.
-I personally quite like modifying the frame (aka the mask) to indicate how good of a job the user is doing at scanning their document.
+I personally quite like the UX of modifying the frame (aka the mask) to indicate how good of a job the user is doing at scanning their document.
 For example, green for excellent position, amber means the app is trying but struggling, red for bad framing.

 > How could you give feedback to the user on whether the image has too much reflection, is too bright or too dark?

-In a perfect world the app would be able to adjust accordingly, but that has a lot of hardware dependency.
+In a perfect world, the app would be able to adjust accordingly, but that has a lot of hardware dependency.
-In the delivery QR code app that I mentioned I added a button to enable the device torch for the user to use while scanning.
+In the QR code scanning app that I mentioned I added a button to enable the device torch for the user to use while scanning (because users may be using it at night).
 Lastly, I would fallback on helpful and clear wording.

 > How could you test the above scenarios (document too far, too close, too bright) to check for changes within the app?

 You can do a lot with simulators.
-For example, low-light simulation for accessibility testing (perhaps with [Browserstack](https://www.google.com/search?client=safari&rls=en&q=Browserstack&ie=UTF-8&oe=UTF-8) or equivalent).
+For example, testing with with [Browserstack](https://www.browserstack.com/docs/app-automate/appium/advanced-features/camera-image-injection) or equivalent.
 Importantly, there has to be some in-person testing running through the different cases.
 Ideally, in an objective way so we can report on what is supported.

 > How could you test the above scenarios (document too far, too close, too bright) to compare our implementation, and detection speed, to the Innovatrics DOT app?

 The in-person tests can obviously be done side-by-side.
-I am not completely sure on whether we could get an `.ipa` of the Innovatrics DOT app for automated testing.
+I am not sure without further investigation on whether we could get an `.ipa` of the Innovatrics DOT app for automated testing.

 > How can we test the apps response bad / partial / malformed MRZ text lines?